 Sometimes, we have patients who don’t have a double chin, but their jawline blends softly in with their neck.

 Dermal fillers cannot remove fat, but they are often used to add contour and definition to the chin and jawline.
-This is a very popular treatment for our male clients who want more structure in their face.
+This is a very popular treatment for our male patients who want more structure in their face.
 The results are subtle, so if you’re seeking a dramatic effect, this may not be the right treatment for you.

 Regardless of which procedure you’re interested in, you should always consult a doctor or other qualified professional about your goals, and the associated risks and benefits, so that you can make a decision with realistic expectations and all of the right information.

 At the end of the day, the most important thing is how you feel about yourself.
 Whether your chin is double, single, enhanced or original, hold it high with confidence and pride.